rddefauw/sample-agentic-platform/DEPLOYMENT.md

 ## Public Access with CloudFront

 By default, the load balancer ingress rules are configured to be private.
-If you'd like to expose endpoints publicly and enable HTTPS, you can create a CloudFront distribution and configure it to use the load balancer as a VPC origin once the cluster bootstrap script is run and the load balancer controller is up.
+If you'd like to expose endpoints publicly and enable HTTPS, you can configure the cloudfront distruvtion to use the load balancer as a VPC origin once you've deployed a resource with ingress (which will automatically create an ALB)

 AWS recently introduced [CloudFront VPC Origins](https://aws.amazon.com/blogs/networking-and-content-delivery/introducing-cloudfront-virtual-private-cloud-vpc-origins-shield-your-web-applications-from-public-internet/), which allows you to securely deliver content from applications hosted in private subnets without exposing them to the public internet.
-This approach provides several benefits:

-- **Enhanced Security**: Applications remain in private subnets with CloudFront as the sole ingress point
-- **Reduced Attack Surface**: Prevents users from bypassing CloudFront to access applications directly
-- **High Performance**: Traffic stays on the AWS backbone network for optimized performance
-- **Built-in Security**: Integrates with AWS WAF and AWS Shield Advanced for additional protection

-To set this up, create a CloudFront distribution in the AWS console and configure your Application Load Balancer as a VPC origin after deployment is complete.
+This approach allows you to enable https using CloudFront's cert if you don't have one available.

 ## Testing the Deployment